saeed-abdullah/saeed-abdullah.github.io/index.markdown

 [@saeed_siam][twitter].

 ---

+**Funded PhD positions available**:
-I am recruiting Ph.D. students who are excited about health technologies.
+I am recruiting PhD students who have strong computational skills and are excited about health technologies.
 If you are interested in working with me, see more details [here][prospective].

 [whi-lab]: https://whilab.org/